EzraMoosa/fc-fastapi/README.md

 ### 2️⃣ Start the Backend
 Make sure you have **Python** installed:
-1. Create a virutal enviroment (Replace [enviroment_name] with a suitable name eg. venv/ env):
+1. Create a virtual enviroment (Replace [enviroment_name] with a suitable name eg. venv/ env):
     ```sh
     python -m venv [enviroment_name]
     ```